 E.g. we may hear a notification sound on our phone or experience a sense of boredom.
 These can both trigger the habit of checking our phone.

 The second part of the habit loop is the “Routine”.
 This is the behavior of the habit itself.

 E.g. the routine of the habit of checking one's phone can be the actual behavior of reaching out for the phone, reading the notification message and going through different apps.

 The last part of habit loop is the “Reward”.
 This is the effect or the end goal of performing a habit.

 E.g. we might feel gratification after checking our phone.
 It could be in the form of satisfaction by taking a little break from whatever we're doing - or by keeping up to date with things like our mail inbox or social media notifications.

 The reward is a big reason for that.
 Receiving a reward after performing a certain behavior helps the mind associate a cue with a reward.
 E.g. phone = feel good.

 And this motivates us to perform our habits.
 In other words, the next time we encounter the cue we will then anticipate something pleasant to happen which can trigger the behavior, which again can result in getting a reward.

 Over time, with repetition, these steps will become more and more automated.
-And that’s how a habit will develop and loop.
+And that’s how a habit will form (also called "habit formation") and loop.